PhazeRoOman/thawani-for-woocommerce/README.md

 The Thawani Gateway plugin keeps a record of all the sessions created to process payments and displays them for the admin.

 The plugin keeps a record of:
-- A timestamp of when the session was created
+- Timestamp of when the session was created
 - Client refrence / Order ID
 - Customer Information
 - Payment Status